 Each worship service includes a children’s sermon, and all children are invited to come forward and participate.
-After children’s time, kids ages preschool through first grade are invited to Cherub Choir in the north children’s wing, or they may return to sit with their families for the remainder of the service.
+After children’s time, kids ages preschool through first grade are invited to Cherub Choir, or they may return to sit with their families for the remainder of the service.
 Special worship activity bags for children are available each week, and parents can pick one up from the ushers.
 Each child of God is a precious part of Christ’s church and we believe that it is vital for worship opportunities to be available and suited for each age.

 Q: What kinds of disability assistance is available?

-A: The church is accessible to wheelchairs via the north parking area and the Camp Bowie door as well as the loggia doors on the south side of the building.
-Assisted listening devices are available; just ask an usher.
+A: The church is accessible to wheelchairs and assisted listening devices are available; just ask an usher.